-Jeske van Seters, a Dutch national, is Head of Programme at the European Centre for Development Policy Management (ECDPM).
-Jeske heads the Private Sector Engagement team of ECDPM’s Economic and Agricultural Transformation programme and is particularly interested in ways to leverage the private sector for sustainable development in Africa.
+Jeske van Seters, a Dutch national, is Head of Programme for the Private Sector Engagement team, Economic and Agricultural Transformation programme and is particularly interested in ways to leverage the private sector for sustainable development in Africa.
 Jeske is also a member of the ECDPM management team.

 Her current work activities relate mainly to public-private dialogue and cooperation, responsible business conduct in regional and global value chains and financial instruments for private sector development.